-This is a mini series I have begun to help all those yogis out there to understand some of the terms used in Yoga classes.
-As a Yoga Instructor I can appreciate how much more fulfilling class can be when you know why you are doing or saying something.
-So to further your yoga journey, read on and subscribe to my mailing list in the footer!
+This is a mini series I have begun, to help all those yogis out there to understand some of the Yoga terms used in classes.
+As a Yoga Instructor, I can appreciate how much more fulfilling class can be when you know why you are doing or saying something.
+So to further your yoga journey, please read on and subscribe to my mailing list in the footer!

 This is often sung or sounded at the end of each class.
-The sound is in three parts: awe – ooo – mmm, the sound will begin with vibrations in the lower body and slowly move up to encompass the entire body.
+The sound is in three parts: awe – ooo – mmm.
+The sound will begin with vibrations in the lower body and slowly move up to encompass the entire body.
 Om is the closest sound we can make to the sound of the universe.
-It is often nice to complete three Om’s in a round where each class member takes a breath at different points, in this way, you will notice to a greater extent how Om sounds like the universe.
+It is often nice to complete three Om’s in a round.
+This is where each class member takes a breath at different points, in this way, you will notice to a greater extent how Om sounds like the universe.

 If you are interested in attending one of my classes, see here for more details.
 If you have any questions regarding terms used or anything yoga related, please feel free to comment in the area below.
 Subscribe via email in the footer and stay tuned for the next Yoga Terms Explained!